QingrunZhangLab/cLD/README.md

 The R & Python code for the cLD project and instructions on how to run it are included in this repository.
 Using our toy example you can verify the cLD value and the gene distance value easily, since we only have 5 genes and 6 individuals in it.
 If you want to go through the whole process, you may use demo example to run these codes.

 ## Data
-For this analysis, you'll need to provide:
+In this analysis, you need to provide:
   \-  the genotype file
   \-  the gene information file
   \-  the gene-gene interaction file
 In the paper, we are using the 1000 Genome dataset as the genotype file.
-The gene information file should contains the start point, end point and gene's Ensembl ID.
-The gene-gene interaction file should contains the gene-gene interaction in terms of genes' Ensembl ID.
+The gene information file should contain the start point, end point and gene's Ensembl ID.
+The gene-gene interaction file should contain the gene-gene interaction in terms of genes' Ensembl ID.
+The example data is given.
 If you want to run a the anaylsis on the Hi-C interactions, you'll need to use Hi-C_InteractionTransfer.py to transfer the interaction intervals into gene-gene interactions.

 ## Procedure (Chapter 2 & 3)

 ### Intergrate SNVs
-geneIntegrate.py could integrate the SNVs into the gene lines, you can find the detail in the Supplementary material Chapter 1.
+'geneIntegrate.py' could integrate the SNVs into the gene lines, you can find the detail in the Supplementary material Chapter 1.
-The inpusts are:
+The inputs are:
   \-  genefile     #  gene information file
   \-  openfile     #  original genotype data, contains the SNV information
   \-  chr = '1'    #  specify the chromosome